 All key management personnel are compensated by the Department of Treasury and Finance or the Board, therefore their compensation is disclosed in the respective financial reports.

-(c) Transactions with key management personnel and other related parties
+c) Transactions with key management personnel and other related parties d) Transactions with other government entities

 There were no transactions requiring disclosure for key management personnel or related parties.